Cookie reprimand and more ICO investigations

 So, how can we make sure we’re following the rules when we deploy cookies and other similar technologies?
 Here are some straight-forward steps to take:

 2. Spring clean: Get rid of the cookies you no longer need.
-This might sound obvious, but you’d be surprised how often we find long-forgotten cookies lurking on websites, serving no purpose.
+This might sound obvious, but you’d be surprised how often we find long-forgotten cookies lurking on websites, serving no purpose yet still needlessly sharing data with third parties!
 You might need to check with your colleagues which are still used.

 3. Categorise: Categorise your cookies – what are they used for?